Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_QUADS_FOLLOW_PROVOKING_VERTEX_CONVENTION``: Whether quads adhere to
   the flatshade_first setting in ``pipe_rasterizer_state``.
 * ``PIPE_CAP_USER_VERTEX_BUFFERS``: Whether the driver supports user vertex buffers.
-If not, the state tracker must upload all data which is not in hw resources.
+If not, gallium frontends must upload all data which is not in hw resources.
 If user-space buffers are supported, the driver must also still accept HW resource buffers.
 * ``PIPE_CAP_VERTEX_BUFFER_OFFSET_4BYTE_ALIGNED_ONLY``: This CAP describes a hw